Responding to the 2020 Census

-The Census Bureau will send out paper questionnaires to all households who do not respond to the Census on April 8th and a final notice will be sent on April 20th.
+The Census Bureau also sent out paper questionnaires to all households who do not respond to the Census on April 8th and on April 20th.
 If there is no response, a certified census taker from your community will follow up in person.
 This field representative will present an ID badge that includes their name, photograph, a Department of Commerce watermark, and expiration date.
 They will also have an official bag with an electronic device, such as a laptop or smartphone, bearing the Census Bureau logo.

 If you have any questions about the upcoming Census, you should visit https://2020census.gov/ or call 800-923-8282.
 For information on services for people who are deaf or hard of hearing, you can call the TTY number at 800-877-8339 to reach the Federal Relay Service.

 You can also call my Palo Alto Office at 650-323-2984 or my Washington, D.C.
 Office at 202-225-8104 for assistance.
 You can also find information about local events and resources near you on the following county websites: Santa Cruz County, Santa Clara County, and San Mateo County.

 If you want to verify that the mailer or phone call you receive from the Census Bureau is legitimate and not an attempted scam, you can do so by following the instructions on the Census Bureau’s website here.
 Please note that the Census Bureau will never ask for your full Social Security number, bank account number, or passwords.